awsdocs/aws-elemental-mediastore-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 Every user of MediaStore must have a policy that defines permissions on MediaStore resources\.
 The IAM policy below provides the following permissions:
 + The section for the `mediastore:*` action allows all actions on all resources that you create in MediaStore\.
-+ The section for the `cloudwatch:GetMetricData` action allows the service to obtain metrics from Amazon CloudWatch\.
-This portion of the policy is required\.
-+ The section for the `iam:PassRole` action allows IAM to *pass* a role to MediaStore that allows the service to communicate with IAM in order to assume a role on behalf of the service\.
-This allows the service to assume the role later and perform actions on your behalf\.
-This portion of the policy is required\.
++ The section for the `iam:PassRole` action grants permission to pass the MediaStoreAccessLogs IAM role to MediaStore\.
+This allows the service to assume the role later and publish CloudWatch Logs into your account\.
+This portion of the policy is required to enable access logging\.

 ```
 {